-After threatening to litigate the dispute via a demand letter and draft complaint, Belongia and Terry convinced the two rival shareholders to mediate the dispute.
+After threatening to litigate the dispute via a demand letter and draft complaint, Belongia convinced the two rival shareholders to mediate the dispute.
 As part of the mediation, our team requested a valuation of the ownership interests as determined by the company’s accountants in accordance with the language contained in the corporate buy-sell agreement.
 The two rival shareholders disputed the valuation of the interests, seeking a substantially higher dollar value for their respective interest pursuant to a competing valuation.
 The two rival owners also claimed back-rent that was owed in excess of $500,000.
 Our clients claimed the large roof on the plant needed to be replaced at a cost of $300,000.
 Ultimately, no back rent was paid and the two rival owners agreed to a valuation slightly above the valuation we claimed was correct with a buyout of each their 25 percent stakes in the company.
 Compared to the rival shareholders’ initial buyout demands, we saved our clients nearly $2 million to bring this dispute to a successful resolution by way of an all-day mediation without the need for any litigation.